LangGraph quickstart¶

 )

-See the models page for more information on how to configure LLMs.
+For more information on how to configure LLMs, see Models.

 Prompts instruct the LLM how to behave.
-They can be:
+Add one of the following types of prompts:

 from langgraph.prebuilt import create_react_agent